Drug repurposing for PACS2 with Cell Painting

 We published a PACS2 CureMap for the PACS2 Research Foundation last winter.
 Our top recommendations included developing E209K disease models and high-throughput phenotypic assays for drug repurposing screens.
 The most actionable and cost effective disease model is a primary patient-derived fibroblast line established from a ~3mm skin punch biopsy that could be performed by a local dermatologist.
 We also encouraged iPSC line development, including an isogenic corrected control as part of an allelic series.
 Brain organoids, worm and fly avatars are on the menu, too.

 In this update, the focus is on Lena’s fibroblasts and Cell Painting, a technique originally developed in 2016 by the Carpenter-Singh Lab at the Broad Institute of Harvard and MIT aka The Broad.
-As the initial essential quality control step by the team of scientists working on this project at Charles River, the heterozygosity of the E209K pathogenic variant in Lena’s and her sister’s fibroblasts was confirmed by PCR below.
+As the initial essential quality control step by the team of scientists working on this project at an established CRO, the heterozygosity of the E209K pathogenic variant in Lena’s and her sister’s fibroblasts was confirmed by PCR below.

 Previous drug repurposing screens of patient-derived fibroblasts involved a challenge assay.
 For example, growing mitochondrial disease patient fibroblasts in glucose and then abruptly switching to galactose, thereby forcing the cells to use their mitochondria to survive.
 If their mitochondria can’t function properly, the cells die.
 A challenge assay could also involve stressing cells with excess of a compound they can’t metabolize.
 That seemed like a reasonable direction to go at the outset given that PACS2 protein is enriched in so-called mitochondria-associated membranes (MAMs).